In winter, seasonal flu becomes a serious health concern for those at risk. Here in Ireland, we provide free flu vaccines to all vulnerable people.

 reaction to vaccines, we would ask all our patients to come to us for flu vaccines – we are well

-equipped to look after you if needs be.
+equipped to look after you if needed.

 Corporate vaccinations available - contact us for details.